rorlig/babylogger/README.md

 ## Stretch Goals
 + Adding Multiple Baby Tracking.
-+ Backing up to cloud via Parse or Personal Server
++ Backing up to cloud via Parse or Personal Server : - This is probably coming in a week or two.
+Parse is pretty awesome
 + Web component for the application.
 + Equivalent IOS Application.
 + Reminders